x1angli/priority-n-productivity/notes-learning-golang.md

 ### Slices are like references to arrays
 Unlike Python, where slices are clones of the original arrays, Golang's slices are array references Changing the elements of a slice modifies the corresponding elements of its underlying array.

+And, the capacity of a slice is the number of elements in the underlying array, counting from the first element in the slice.
+So, the `cap(s)` is always the length of the underlying array.

 ```
 package main
 import "fmt"